SEKOIA-IO/documentation/docs/getting_started/manage_api_keys.md

 !!!
 Note
     The key will only be displayed once.
 We recommend you to save it into a vault.

+!!!
+Note
+    The length of the API key will not exceed 100 characters.

 ## Revoke an API Key